ulikoehler/YakDB/YakServer/doc/graph-model.md

 ## Extended attribute serialization format

 Extended attributes shall be saved in a specific table.
-There shall be one such table for each entity that supports extended attributes

 The key shall be defined by the following EBNF grammar (where *Entity ID* is the respective entity iden:
     Key = Entity Identifier, '\x1D' (* ASCII Group separator *), Identifier (* Attribute key *)